servicebinding/website/service-provider.md

     name: production-db-secret
 ```

 In the above example, `production-db-secret` is the name of the `Secret` resource with data entries required for connectivity.
 The `Secret` resource should contain a `type` entry that can be used for identifying the service.
-It helps the application to indentify the service as a relational database, key-value store, or a cache server.
+It helps the application to identify the service as a relational database, key-value store, or a cache server.
 There is no standardization on the value for `type`, but you can see some good examples in the [Spring Cloud Bindings][spring-cloud-bindings].
 A few examples:

 - `cassandra`
 - `couchbase`